 responsible for implementation of the following agreements :

 • The Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence, adopted in Istanbul on 11 May 2011 (entered into force on 20 February 2015)

 • The UN Convention on the Elimination of All Forms of Discrimination against Women, adopted in New York on 18th December 1979 (entered into force on 16 June 2015)

 • The Convention on Action against Trafficking in Human Beings, adopted in Warsaw on 16 May 2005 (entered into force on 11 April 2016).

-The Women’s Rights Committee and Monaco Statistics (IMSEE) recently published a second study on violence against women in Monaco.
-The publication sets out the key data that is available for 2020 and examines incidents of violence according to various measurable indicators.
-The information was analysed by Monaco Statistics, which collected it from a variety of...Read more
+The Women’s Rights Committee and Monaco Statistics (IMSEE) are publishing a third study on abuse perpetrated against women in Monaco.
+The publication sets out the key data that is available for 2021 and examines incidents of abuse according to various measurable indicators.
+The information has been analysed by Monaco Statistics, which collected it from a...Read more